SuperSlow Training, Ken Hutchins and the SuperSlow Zone

 The claim of greatly reduced force and greatly improved muscular loading with SuperSlow repetition speeds has also been shown to be false.
 A force-gauge study in the Journal of Exercise Physiology Online and in the International Association of Resistance Trainers’ publication Synergy (Johnston BD.
 The Effects of Momentum on Muscle Loading, Synergy 2005) demonstrated there are no significant differences in peak force or muscular loading between the traditional Nautilus 2/4 protocol, a moderately-slow 5/5 protocol, and the SuperSlow 10/10 protocol.
 I have discussed the study with several professional engineers who provided mathematical models corroborating Johnston’s results.
 All stated the turnaround performance is far more important than the steady-state velocity where safety and muscular loading are concerned.

 In addition to these problems with the SuperSlow protocol, I have come to disagree with various other recommendations being made by the SuperSlow Zone regarding exercise volume, frequency, and selection.
-Since I can not recommend with a good conscience what is currently being promoted as SuperSlow by Ken Hutchins and the SuperSlow Zone, I felt I had to leave.
+Since I can not recommend with a good conscience what is currently being promoted as SuperSlow by the SuperSlow Zone, I felt I had to leave.

 There was a problem though; Emma is pregnant and I felt I needed to stay at the SuperSlow Zone until I found suitable employment elsewhere.
 So I stayed on until it became intolerable.
 What was intolerable was not the SuperSlow Zone’s lack of objective, scientific exercise recommendations, but the CEO Madeline Ross’s business ethics.